pour68/node-tutorials/readme.md

 - Node.js can create, open, read, write, delete, and close files on the server
 - Node.js can collect form data
 - Node.js can add, delete, modify data in your database
+- Node.js can build backend/real-time apps/streaming services/cli tools/multiplayer games/...

+Note: node is not suitable for cpu intensive apps like video encoding.

 ## Setting up your development environment